-Since then he has served as back-up to Pepe Reina and has played 14 games in total for the Merseysiders including 10 this season in all competitions after the Spaniard went down with an injury.
+Since then, he has served as back-up to Pepe Reina and has played 14 games in total for the Merseyside club, including 10 this season in all competitions after the Spaniard went down with an injury.

-In those games he's kept three clean sheets including in the Europa League home game against Anzhi Makhachkala.
+In those games, he kept three clean sheets, including in the Europa League home game against Anzhi Makhachkala.

-The Australian keeper, who has made three apperances for his national side since 2007, has now committed his long-term future to the club after proving his worth to the team in this campaign.
+The fringe Socceroos shot-stopper, who has made three appearances for his national side since 2007, has now committed his long-term future to the club after proving his worth to the team in this campaign.

 Jones joins a number of players including Luis Suarez, Martin Skrtel, and Daniel Agger to commit their future to the club this season.